Robert Sutton de Clonard: Biography

-Clonard was released after his capture and on 12 September took command of Diligente on the orders of comte de Grasse.
+Clonard was released after his capture and on 12 September took command of Diligente on the orders of the comte de Grasse.

 In 1782, Diligente was lost, and Clonard was cited for his "prudence (...) courage and (...) strength of character".
-In the nect seven years, he served as first lieutenant in charge of intendance, sailed to Riga to procure wood, and served in India and American in combat operations.
+In the next seven years, he served as first lieutenant in charge of intendance (provisions), sailed to Riga to procure wood, and served in India and American in combat operations.